lkiesow/leihs-wiki/LDAP-configuration.md

 Delete your browser cache if repeated login attempts fail unexpectedly.

-#### User-Information is not updated automatically
+#### User-Information is updated on logon
-I tested changing user information in Active Directory afterwards (email, telephone).
-There does not seem to be any synchronisation mechanism between LDAP and the Leihs database.
-Leihs 3.34.0, DBR
+I tested changing user information in Active Directory afterwards (email, telephone, address).
+On next login of the user, his/her information was updated from Active Directory to the Leihs user table.
+Updating works only in the direction Active Directory -> Leihs.
+Therefore, do not manually update user information in Leihs, or it will get overwritten.
+Allow for some time to pass for the information to be pulled from AD again (AD replication, caching, etc.).
+In my testing, the information was only updated to the current values after I waited a bit.
+DBR, Leihs 3.34.0

 #### Turning off database authentication for good